enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

       // TODO: yt_run_Function and yt_run_FunctionArguments
       // Put yt_run_Function and yt_run_FunctionArguments here

-  inside ``CallInSitulibyt`` function in ``src/enzo/CallInSitulibyt.C`` according to your needs.
+  inside ``CallInSitulibyt`` function in ``src/enzo/CallInSitulibyt.C`` according to our needs.

-  Please make sure the functions you called are defined inside the script.
+  Please make sure the functions we called are defined inside the script.
 Otherwise, in ``libyt`` normal modes, the simulation will terminate simply because it cannot find the Python function, while in the other modes, it will labeled as failed.

   See how to use yt to do analysis `here <https://libyt.readthedocs.io/en/latest/in-situ-python-analysis/using-yt.html>`__.